Why Go in Schools?

-Go can be played at any age, but some groups of year 1 and 2 pupils will find it too difficult.
+Go can be played at any age, but some groups of year 1 and 2 pupils may find it too difficult.
 There's a simpler version of the game called Capture Go which we recommend to start with at this age.
 Actually, if they lived in China, by year 1 many children would already have been playing for up to three years and some would have reached a high amateur level.

 Go clubs exist in both senior and junior schools in the UK and their pupils have taken part in both the UK Go Challenge and the British Youth Go Championships.
 There are usually some players in the under-8 section (but we seldom get anyone in the under-5 age group).

-There are some blind children who play with special tactile sets and the simple Capture Go game has been played by learning difficulty pupils in Japan, though we have little experience of this in the UK.
+There are some blind children who play with special tactile sets and the simple Capture Go game has been played by learning difficulty pupils in Japan.

 Initially you will need a Go introduction of some sort.
 This could take the form of getting in an expert Go teacher or a local Go player to show how it works.
 A session would consist of group lessons at the front using a demonstration board, as in the photograph at the top of this page, and sessions where the players pair off and play in pairs, as in the second photograph.
 This can all be fitted into 45 minutes, or preferably longer, or the introduction can be broken into several parts.
 Alternatively a half or full day introduction will allow a more relaxed atmosphere and allow investigation of some of the cultural aspects of Go.

-The BGA has a large number of volunteers willing to help with youth go by providing advice or teaching, including visiting schools: please contact (initially) the Youth Committee Chairman .
+The Association has a large number of volunteers willing to help with youth go by providing advice or teaching, including visiting schools: please contact (initially) the Youth Committee Chairman .
 We also have a Teaching Accreditation Service , so one of these people may be directly helpful to you.